Kitsumi/cypress/README.md

-# cypress
+# Cypress
-Markov chain-based chatter bot.
+An chatterbot using markov chains.